-Where Do Ports Land on the Industry 4.0 Maturity Index?
+White Paper: Where do ports land on the Industry 4.0 Maturity Index?

-Where Do Ports Land on the Industry 4.0 Maturity Index?Written by Marine Log Staff
+White Paper: Where do ports land on the Industry 4.0 Maturity Index?Written by Marine Log Staff

 Port terminal operators are using digitalization to become more flexible and resilient so they can respond to volatile market demands, shifting transport routes and growing vessel sizes with greater speed, agility, coordination and collaboration.
 To succeed, they need digital-ready connectivity platforms that enable and optimize advanced Port 4.0 use cases such as autonomous operations, real-time asset tracking, computer vision, wireless remote control and drone inspection.
 These applications, connected to the cloud-based terminal operating system (TOS) through a dedicated wireless network, can guarantee service-level agreements (SLAs) and handle data traffic that supports a range of protocols, including PROFINET or PROFISAFE.